Anti-Life Equation: Interpretations of the Equation

 Over the years, the Anti-Life Equation has changed as various writers have offered their own definitions of the concept.

 In Jack Kirby's original version, the Equation manifests itself as the power to control any sentient minds through direct commands.
 A clear distinction was made between the Anti-Life Equation and other methods of control like manipulation or hypnosis.
 While Darkseid could already exert some control over humanity through the preachings of his minion Glorious Godfrey, possessing the Equation would allow unlimited and instantaneous control.

-In Jim Starlin's mini-series Cosmic Odyssey, the Anti-Life Equation is revealed as a living shadow-based deity that corrupts and destroys everything it touches.
+In Jim Starlin's miniseries Cosmic Odyssey, the Anti-Life Equation is revealed as a living shadow-based deity that corrupts and destroys everything it touches.
 This revelation shocks even Darkseid, who teams up with the New Gods and a group of superheroes from Earth to stop the Anti-Life Equation entity, ultimately sealing it off from their reality.
 The Anti-Life Equation Entity would be retconned as a creature who had been mislabeled as far as having anything to do with the Anti-Life Equation.

-In Issue #4 of Neil Gaiman's Sandman series, the demon Choronzon mimics the form of 'Anti-Life' when challenging Dream to 'the Oldest Game' - a battle of wits in which the two must define increasingly powerful entities in turn.
-Attempting to end the game, Choronzon states "I am Anti-Life, the beast of judgement.
-I am the dark at the end of everything.
-The end of universes, gods, worlds...of everything", at which point he takes on the appearance of a large, blank face against a white background.
-Dream counters this by proclaiming "I am hope".

 In Walt Simonson's Orion series, the Equation is portrayed much like in the original Kirby comics, ignoring the version shown in Cosmic Odyssey.
 Besides the power to control minds, it is also shown to give its wielder the power to revive corpses through verbal commands.

-In the 2005 Seven Soldiers: Mister Miracle mini-series, written by Grant Morrison, Darkseid (or Boss Dark Side, as he was calling himself) gained control of the Anti-Life Equation, which is stylized in narration as:
+In Grant Morrison's Seven Soldiers: Mister Miracle mini-series, Darkseid (or Boss Dark Side, as he was calling himself) gained control of the Anti-Life Equation, which is stylized in narration as: